danrmzz/IntelliRoute-AI/README.md

 - **Real-Time Traffic Data**: Retrieves up-to-the-minute traffic information using the TomTom Traffic API.
 - **AI-Powered Advice**: Uses GPT-4 to provide smart and personalized route suggestions based on real-time data.
 - **Dynamic Responses**: Provides detailed, human-like responses for optimal navigation.
+- **Flask Web Interface**: Allows users to input their origin and destination via a web interface for easy access.
+- **Flexible Time Formatting**: Displays total travel time in minutes or hours based on the duration of the trip.
+- **Integer-Based Output**: All travel times and distances are now displayed as whole numbers for simplicity.
 - **Scalability**: Future updates will include public transport information, carbon footprint estimates, and multi-route suggestions.

 ---